-Scientists have found the mechanism of suppression of immunity by a coronavirus in the human body.
+Scientists have found the mechanism of immunity suppression by a coronavirus in the human body.

 An article in the bioRxiv e-library describes that molecular biologists in Germany have discovered something important.
 So, when it enters the intestinal cells, the coronavirus blocks the work of genes associated with the function of innate immunity and the production of interferons.
 Interferons are antiviral protein molecules.

 “Our experiments indicate that the SARS-CoV-2 virus suppresses the immune response in immature enterocytes, the primary cells of the human intestine.
 That allows the virus to multiply in them and spread throughout the body.
 It also turns the digestive system into a reservoir of inflammation.
 Therefore, we must study it for a full understanding of the pathogenesis of coronavirus infection,” reads the text of the study.

 According to the current views of scientists, infection with the SARS-CoV-2 coronavirus leads to the development of severe disorders in the immune system.
 It also causes massive inflammation and microthrombus formation.
 Especially these and other problems threaten the patient’s life.
 Now scientists are trying to understand why they arise and prevent their development.

 Megan Stanifer, a researcher at the University of Heidelberg (Germany), leads molecular biologists.
-They uncovered the coronavirus’s unexpected effect on the human innate immune system and intestines, studying how its particles multiplied in a kind of “dummy” intestinal tissue, repeating the small intestine structure ileum.
+They uncovered the coronavirus’s unexpected effect on the human innate immune system and intestines.
+They studied how its particles multiplied in a “dummy” intestinal tissue, repeating the small intestine structure ileum.

 Alkalising colonic irrigation with bicarbonate of soda and high strength probiotic implants, and comprehensive consultation is available at Parkland Natural Health Clinic.

 Initially, biologists expected to find the dependence of the probability of infection.
 The number of affected cells should be on the level of activity of the ACE2 gene.
-The coronavirus uses it to penetrate the lung tissue.
+The coronavirus uses it to penetrate lung tissue.
 Unexpectedly, these expectations did not come true.
 The probability of infection and the number of infected intestinal cells did not depend on how many ACE2 receptors were present on their surface.